Ayokanmi-Adejola/Frontend-Development-Cohort-3/Readme.md

-# 🚀 Frontend Development Cohort 3: Git & GitHub Collaboration
+# Frontend Development Cohort 3: Git & GitHub Collaboration

-Welcome to the official collaboration playground for **Cohort 3**!
-This repository is designed to help students move from solo coding to working in a professional team environment using Version Control.
+Welcome to the official collaboration playground for **Cohort 3**, this repository is designed to help students move from solo coding to working in a professional team environment using Version Control.

 ## 🎯 Learning Objectives
 - Master the **Git Flow** (Clone, Branch, Commit, Push).